 PWH has extensive experience and knowledge, with the broad skills of Chartered Quantity and Building Surveyors, of the specification and procurement of all types of contract.
-The Practice has the added expertise of having a RICS Conservation Accredited Building Surveyor who can provide added weight and depth to conservation and restoration projects.
+The Practice has the added expertise of having a Conservation Building Surveyor who can provide added weight and depth to conservation and restoration projects.

 The preparation of project and site specific detailed conservation specifications is able to be produced for the benefit of you, the Client.
 The specifications can confirm exactly how the restoration and conservation work will be carried out on the project.
 This can include the sequence of events that need to occur, the programming of the works to suit your specific requirements and the tolerances and performance requirements of the materials to be used on site.
 The specification can include the exact details that you require for the materials and mixes to be used and this could include the quarry that a particular sand has to be sourced from.
 This is all to aid the benefit, quality and authenticity of the restoration work to match the original materials.